teamableresearch/proxy-crawler/README.md

 ```
 NOTE : by default it holds cache(session-wide, so new import new cache) and does not return the same proxy multiple times,
 but you can clear cache with `empty_cache` param, for more details type`proxies.get_proxies?`

+NOTE : we are trying to crawl large number of proxies so the quality may be not the best, we suggest to set short timeouts (ex.
+3 seconds) and use that to ignore the proxies which are too slow or unresponsive.

 ## Supported sources